The responsible administrator for this section is the Office of Community Standards. The Office of Student Affairs has approval authority.

 4.1.2.
 Purchase of an alcoholic beverage by an underage person or any arrangement with another person to procure such drinks is a crime punishable by a mandatory $300 fine.

 4.1.3.
 Willful misrepresentation of one’s age or the age of another person in order to purchase or receive alcoholic beverages (i.e., the use of a fake ID) is a crime punishable by a fine of up to $300 or by imprisonment of up to three months or both.
-Amherst College Police Department is mandated to report violations of this law to the Registry of Motor Vehicles.
+The Amherst College Police Department is required to report violations of this law to the Registry of Motor Vehicles in the state in which the student’s vehicle is registered.

 4.1.4.
 Any person who purchases for or furnishes a drink to someone underage commits a crime punishable by a fine of up to $2,000 or by imprisonment of up to one year or both.